A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Related Work

+In SSL, a ``pre-trained'' model typically undergoes an initial phase of unsupervised learning, leveraging large volumes of unlabelled data to learn representations.
+Subsequently, the model is fine-tuned for specific tasks using labelled data.
+This fine-tuning process, especially prevalent in state-of-the-art transformer-based models like RoBERTa~\citep{liu2019roberta}, is integral to semi-supervised learning strategies, serving as an illustration of their practical utility~\citep{vanniekerk2021setsumbt,su2022multi,heck2022trippier}.

-Pseudo labelling~\citep{lee2013pseudo} and noisy student model training~\citep{xie2020noisystudent} are alternative semi-supervised methodologies where an initial \emph{teacher} model, trained using a small labelled dataset, produces pseudo labels for unlabelled data.
-This data is then used to train a \emph{student} model, which eventually assumes the \emph{teacher} role.
-This cyclical training procedure can bolster model performance without necessitating extra data.
+Moreover, SSL can utilise self-training techniques, such as Pseudo Labelling and Noisy Student Training, where a ``teacher'' model generates pseudo labels for unlabelled data, which are then used to train a ``student'' model.
+In this iterative process, the student assumes the teacher role.
+This semi-supervised training can improve performance without necessitating extra labels.

+The Pseudo-Label method proposed by~\citet{lee2013pseudo} is a straightforward and effective SSL technique where the model's confident predictions on unlabelled data are treated as ground truth labels.
+This method has been widely adopted due to its simplicity and effectiveness in various domains.

+Recent advances in SSL have focused on methods such as FixMatch~\citep{sohn2020fixmatch}, which simplifies the semi-supervised learning pipeline by combining consistency regularisation and pseudo-labelling.
+FixMatch leverages weakly augmented data to predict pseudo labels, and strongly augmented data to enforce consistency.

+Additionally,~\citet{xie2020noisystudent} propose the Noisy Student method, which extends the teacher-student framework by adding noise to the student model, thereby improving its robustness and performance.
+Further,~\citet{kumar2020selftraining} explore the concept of gradual domain adaptation through self-training, where a model is iteratively trained on data that gradually shifts from the source to the target domain.
+This approach has been shown to effectively handle large distribution shifts by leveraging intermediate domains to improve generalisation.

+In summary, the incorporation of self-supervision and iterative training frameworks in SSL has proven to be highly effective, driving advancements in model performance with minimal labelled data.
+These methods not only enhance the learning process but also reduce the reliance on extensive labelled datasets, making SSL a crucial area of research in modern machine learning.